Pakornz/MyorderProject/README.md

 ## License

-React Native Login Screen is available under the MIT license.
+Pakornz is available under the MIT license.
 See the LICENSE file for more info.